First off—thank you. Seriously.

 Your brain’s wired to chase big dopamine hits—huge milestones, life-changing events.
 But that’s like only eating once a month and expecting to stay full.
 You need tiny snacks of joy.
 And the crazy part?
 They’re already happening all around you.

-• The first sip of coffee hitting just right.
+- The first sip of coffee hits just right.

 None of these last more than a few seconds, but when you train yourself to notice them, it changes everything.